about bippidii boppidii

 Transforming the fabrics into finished items – bags, purses, clothing, furnishings and soft sculpture completes the design process: imagined ideas become tangible objects, beautiful, useful and unique.

 Design inspirations are drawn from the natural environment and built spaces, the critters and people who inhabit these spaces, the objects of everyday life and occasionally, the musings of dream and fantasy.
-A nature lover who grew up in rural South Australia, I have embraced the flora and fauna of the Top End, immersing myself in a daytime world of burning pandanus and invading magpie geese and a nocturnal habitat populated by quirky curlews and scuttling bandicoots.
+A nature lover who grew up on around 2000 acres in South Australia, I have embraced the flora and fauna of the Top End, immersing myself in a daytime world of burning pandanus and invading magpie geese and a nocturnal habitat populated by quirky curlews and scuttling bandicoots.

 The drive to learn and create has guided my life.
-I’ve studied design, multimedia, professional writing and a broad range of sewing skills as well as the many crafts that come under the textiles banner, specialising in fabric printing and design.
+I’ve studied design, multimedia, creative and professional writing and a broad range of sewing skills as well as many crafts that come under the textiles banner, specialising in fabric printing and design.
 Never one to be without a space to create – and with a long term addicition to screen printing and lino blocks – I have printed lengths of cloth on a tiny kitchen table in a bush hut with no electricity, stitching clothing on an old treadle machine.
 I’ve printed furnishing fabrics in a shearing shed.
 I’ve set up a sewing room in a garage in a northern Sydney share house, printed clothing fabrics in a freezing cold semi-basement in a stone house in a cherry orchard and in the back room of an old suburban church. bippidii boppidii started in an ‘entertainment room’ turned workshop in a rented house when we first came to Darwin.
 When we moved rural we happened upon a tiny fibreglass and plywood ‘pod’ called Nigel (I kid you not, it was proudly announced on a sign) and installed it near the house..
 This is where my passion began to turn into something more than a hobby and I now have a three room studio, Susurrus Studio, alongside Nigel and work in my little business full-time.

-I’ve lived in rural and metropolitan South Australia and New South Wales and did a wonderful spell on the APY Lands in Central Australia when my second son was small.
+I’ve lived in rural and metropolitan South Australia and New South Wales and did a wonderful couple of years on the APY Lands in Central Australia when my second son was small.
 I now I live on a 20 acre bush block in Darwin River, in the Top End of the Northern Territory where I relish the relentless heat.
 (Although, I’ve got to say, it’s been a bit much lately!)

 Thanks for stopping by.
 I hope you’ll come visit again.